winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. Click on "New Project" under the team of your choice.
 2. Choose between the GitHub repositories that you have access to.
 3. Define your secret values.
-4. Make sure there's a `main.w` file in the root of the repository.
+4. Make sure there's a `*.main.w` file in the root of the repository.
 5. Click on "Deploy".
 6. You'll be redirected to your new project's page (https://wing.cloud/dashboard/-team/-project).